Recognify-application/Recognify-APP/README.md

 Recognify is not about **therapy**—it’s about **understanding yourself**.
 Whether for **personal insight, decision-making refinement, or intellectual curiosity**, Recognify offers an **interactive, exploratory, and insightful AI experience**.

-Stay tuned for more updates on our development journey! 🚀
+Stay tuned for more updates on our development journey! 🚀  All the official releases will be delivered here.

-Would you like this as a **GitHub README.md** file? 📌